kwabenabamfo/timeseriesprediction-notebook/README.md

 # timeseries-prediction
-A notebook where I showcase some time series prediction work
+A notebook where I showcase my expertise with time series prediction